Rezmason/Scourge/README.md

 Scourge is written in [Haxe](http://www.haxe.org/), a highly versatile language that can compile to many, many platforms.

+**NOTE: Scourge is currently built with Haxe 3 RC and Git-hosted haxelibs.
+Consequently it may be difficult to configure your build environment to build both Scourge and Haxe 2 projects easily.**

 Scourge is written on top of a framework called the ROPES, which I'm developing simultaneously.
 While the ROPES primarily must support Scourge, it is designed to support the development of all sorts of turn-based games.
 At some point after Scourge is up and running, the ROPES will receive the attention it needs to stand alone as a separate project.

 # Project Goals